 - B. Definitions.
-Marijuana Uses shall include the following, as defined or amended by 935 CMR 500.000:
+As defined or amended by 935 CMR 500.000 and 935 CMR 501.000:

 - Craft Marijuana Cooperative.
 A Marijuana

 Cultivator comprised of residents of the

 Commonwealth and organized as a limited

 liability company, limited liability partnership,

 or cooperative corporation under the laws of

 the Commonwealth.
 A cooperative is licensed

 to cultivate, obtain, manufacture, process,

 package and brand cannabis or marijuana

 products to transport marijuana to Marijuana

 Establishments, but not to consumers.

 - 2. Independent Testing Laboratory.
-A laboratory licensed by the Commission that is: accredited to the International Organization for Standardization 17025 by a third-party accrediting body that is a signatory to the International Laboratory Accreditation Accrediting Cooperation mutual recognition arrangement or that is otherwise approved by the Commission; independent financially from any Medical Marijuana Treatment Center (RMD), Marijuana Establishment or licensee for which it conducts a test; and qualified to test cannabis or marijuana in compliance with 935 CMR 500.160 and MGL c.
+A laboratory licensed by the Commission that is: accredited to the International Organization for Standardization 17025 by a thirdparty accrediting body that is a signatory to the International Laboratory Accreditation Accrediting Cooperation mutual recognition arrangement or that is otherwise approved by the Commission; independent financially from any Medical Marijuana Treatment Center (MTC), Marijuana Establishment or licensee for which it conducts a test; and qualified to test cannabis or marijuana in compliance with 935 CMR 500.160 and MGL c.
 94C, Section 34.

 - 3. Marijuana Cultivator.
 An entity licensed to cultivate, process and package marijuana, and to transfer marijuana to other Marijuana Establishments, but not to consumers.

 - 4. Marijuana Establishment.
+A Marijuana

+Cultivator (Indoor or Outdoor), Craft Marijuana

-A Marijuana Cultivator, Craft Marijuana Cooperative, Marijuana Product Manufacturer, Marijuana Retailer, Independent Testing Laboratory, Marijuana Research Facility, Marijuana Transporter, or any other type of licensed marijuana-related business, except a medical marijuana treatment center.
+Cooperative, Marijuana Product Manufacturer,

+Marijuana Microbusiness, Marijuana Retailer,

+Independent Testing Laboratory, Marijuana

+Research Facility, Marijuana Transporter,

+Marijuana Delivery Licensee, or any other type

+of licensed marijuana-related business, except a

+medical marijuana treatment center.

 - Marijuana Product Manufacturer.
-An entity licensed to compound, blend, extract, infuse or otherwise make or prepare a cannabis or marijuana product.
+An entity licensed to obtain, manufacture, process and package marijuana or marijuana products and to transfer these products to other Marijuana Establishments, but not to consumers.

 - 6. Marijuana Research Facility.
-An entity licensed to engage in research projects by the Cannabis Control Commission.
-A Marijuana Research Facility may cultivate, purchase or otherwise
+An entity licensed to engage in research projects by the Cannabis

-- acquire marijuana for the purpose of conducting research regarding marijuana products. - 7.
+- Control Commission.
+A Marijuana Research Facility may cultivate, purchase or otherwise acquire marijuana for the purpose of conducting research regarding marijuana products. - 7.
 Marijuana Retailer.
 An entity licensed to purchase and transport cannabis or marijuana product from Marijuana Establishments and to sell or otherwise transfer this product to Marijuana Establishments and to consumers. - 8.
 Marijuana Transporter.
-An entity, not otherwise licensed by the Commission, that is licensed to purchase, obtain, and possess cannabis or marijuana product solely for the purpose of transporting, temporary storage, sale and distribution to Marijuana Establishments, but not to consumers. - 9.
+An entity, not otherwise licensed by the Commission, that is licensed to possess marijuana products solely for the purpose of transporting, temporary storage, sale and distribution to Marijuana Establishments or MTCs, but not to consumers. - 9.
 Microbusiness.
 A co-located Marijuana Establishment that can be either a Tier 1 Marijuana Cultivator or Product Manufacturer or both, in compliance with the operating procedures for each license.
 A Microbusiness that is a Marijuana Product Manufacturer may purchase no more than 2,000 pounds of marijuana per year from other Marijuana Establishments. - 10.
-Registered Marijuana Dispensary (RMD), also known as Medical Marijuana Treatment Center.
-An entity registered under 105 CMR 725.100: Registration of Registered Marijuana Dispensaries, that acquires, cultivates, possesses, processes (including development of related products such as edible cannabis or marijuana products, tinctures, aerosols, oils, or ointments), transfers, transports, sells, distributes, dispenses, or administers marijuana, products containing cannabis or marijuana, related supplies, or educational materials to registered qualifying patients or their personal caregivers for medical use. - Tier 1 Marijuana Cultivator.
-A Marijuana Cultivator that is limited to no more than 5,000 square feet of canopy. - C. Marijuana uses not Allowed As-of-Right.
-Marijuana uses are not included within the definition of retail sales or services, agriculture, manufacturing, research, or any other lawful business permitted as of right or by special permit as provided in this Chapter.
+Medical Marijuana Treatment Center. (formerly known as a Registered Marijuana Dispensary (RMD)).
+An entity registered under 935 CMR 501.101, that acquires, cultivates, possesses, processes (including development of related products such as edible cannabis or marijuana products, tinctures, aerosols, oils, or ointments), transfers, transports, sells, distributes, dispenses, or administers marijuana, products containing cannabis or marijuana, related supplies, or educational materials to registered qualifying patients or their personal caregivers for medical use. - 11.
+Tier 1 Marijuana Cultivator.
+A Tier 1 Marijuana Cultivator shall be limited to less than 5,000 square feet of canopy. - 12.
+Marijuana Courier.
+An entity licensed to deliver marijuana and marijuana products directly to consumers from a Marijuana Retailer or Medical Marijuana Treatment center but is not authorized to sell directly to consumers.